libigl/libigl/tutorial/tutorial.md

 # Outlook for continuing development [future]

-libigl is in active development, and we plan to focus on the following features in the next months:
+Libigl is in active development, and we plan to focus on the following features in the next months:

 * A better and more consistent **documentation**, plus extending this tutorial to cover more libigl features